 Rear extensions don’t have to be a regular box shape either.
-Bespoke shaped structural glazing can be integrated above the rear patio doors to create a truly unique renovation, as was done for this unique property in the Netherlands that chose to combine minimal steel doors with overhead architectural glazing.
+Bespoke-shaped structural glazing can be integrated above the rear patio doors to create a truly unique renovation, as was done for this unique property in the Netherlands that chose to combine minimal steel doors with overhead architectural glazing.

 For an extension that doesn’t take up additional land, consider building downwards.
-Basements don’t have to be dark and dingy, with options to create bright, airy living spaces using structural glass roofs, walk-on rooflights and sliding doors.
+Basements don’t have to be dark and dingy, with options to create bright, airy living spaces using structural glass roofs, walk-on rooflights, and sliding doors.

 Basement extensions vary in complexity and cost, depending on whether the house already has an existing cellar space or if excavation is required.
-The latter will often require planning permission, so it’s worth getting some advice on the feasibility for your property at the early stages of the renovation plan.
+The latter will often require planning permission, so it’s worth getting some advice on the feasibility of your property at the early stages of the renovation plan.

 The basement extension at Gloucester Place saw the installation of a large frameless structural glass roof designed and installed by IQ.
 Frameless supporting glass beams were integrated into the design for a truly minimal look that maximises the natural light in the space.
 Walk-on toughened glazing with a non-slip ceramic coating was specified for the roof panels, creating a glazed courtyard above.